Elevate Your Kitchen With Damascus Steel Patterns

 It is the folding and hammering process that creates the intricate designs that visually separates Damascus steel from its counterparts.
 Now that modern science has shown us the way of the past, modern technology has allowed metal workers to expand the intricate designs of the famed steel.
 While there are numerous patterns made in a variety of ways, here are five of the distinctive patterns commonly seen in Damascus steel:

 - Feather Damascus: One of the most distinctive and intricate patterns of Damascus steel is the feathered pattern.
 Feathering is created by welding several pieces of steel together creating a single billet, making sure to weld the edges to form the important “W” in the steel layers.
 Then the billet is heated and cooled several times before being cut in half.
-Once cut in half, the two pieces are welded together, side by side, reheated and stretched, producing the beautiful feather pattern utilized by F.N.
+Once cut in half, the two pieces are welded together, side by side, reheated and stretched, to create the beautiful feather pattern found at F.N.
 Sharp.

-- Cable Damascus: Forge welded cable Damascus is a simplistic and beautiful design accomplished by taking a piece of cable, heating to the proper temperature, and hammering in a forcefully gentle manner, working quickly and rotating the billet of steel to ensure the strands do not unravel.
+- Cable Damascus: Forge welded cable Damascus is a simplistic and beautiful design accomplished by taking a piece of cable, heating to the proper temperature, and hammering in a forcefully gentle manner, working quickly while rotating the billet of steel to ensure the strands do not unravel.

 - Twist Damascus: There are multiple variants of twist patterns in Damascus steel.
 First, the metal worker needs to decide how many layers they want to use.
 Second, as the steel is heated and folded, the gradient of twist needs to be decided.
-The twists can be tight or gradual.
-The beauty of this pattern is the star effect noted at the center of each twist.
+The twists can be tight or gradual, and the beauty of this pattern is the star effect noted at the center of each twist.

 - Ladder Damascus: These patterns require the use of steel rods that are pressed into the heated bars of steel, oftentimes utilizing stop blocks to secure the proper depth.
 The grooves are then ground down and evened out, and the blade shape is finalized, highlighting the ladder design in the metal.